Vibesfr/beammp-egg-pterodactyl/README.md

 ## This is an updated version from **[VanishedMC](https://github.com/VanishedMC/Pterodactyl-BeampMP-Egg)**

-## Now working with version 3.x.x of BeamMP server
+## Now working with version 3.x.x of BeamMP server (Last Tested Version 3.0.1)